pietergreyling/aztec_web3_starter/README.md

 - #### [The Privacy Layer for Web3](https://aztec.network/)
     ([https://aztec.network/](https://docs.aztec.network/))

+### Watch these videos to provide background information

 ### Install Discord
 Discord will help you to communicate with the Aztec Network Developer Relations Engineers.